Apprenticeship Training Program

 New England Regional Council of Carpenters

-The New England Regional Council of Carpenters represents 22,000 carpenters, pile drivers, shop and millmen, and floorcoverers working in the New England states of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
-There are over 1,300 contractors who have signed agreements with the NERCC – and more are signing every day.
+The New England Regional Council of Carpenters represents carpenters, pile drivers, shop and millmen, and floorcoverers working in New England and New York State.
+There are over 1,500 contractors who have signed agreements with the NERCC – and more are signing every day.
 We believe that well-paid, well-trained carpenters mean well-made, safe and long-lasting construction.